MohamedAliHadjTaieb/Semantic-measure-assessment-review-study/README.md

 <li>Halawi, G., Dror, G., Gabrilovich, E., Koren, Y., 2012.
 Large-scale Learning of Word Relatedness with Constraints, in: Proceedings 18th ACM SIGKDD International Conference Knowledge Discovery Data Mining, KDD’12.
 ACM, Beijing, China, pp. 1406–1414.</il>
 <li><a name="Szumlanski2013">Szumlanski, S.R., Gomez, F., Sims, V.K., 2013.
 A New Set of Norms for Semantic Relatedness Measures., in: ACL(2).
 The Association for Computer Linguistics, pp. 890–895.</a></il>
 <li>Siamak Barzegar, Brian Davis, Manel Zarrouk, Siegfried Handschuh, André Freitas: SemR-11: A Multi-Lingual Gold-Standard for Semantic Similarity and Relatedness for Eleven Languages.
 LREC 2018</li>
+<li>	José Camacho-Collados, Mohammad Taher Pilehvar and Roberto Navigli.
+A Framework for the Construction of Monolingual and Cross-lingual Word Similarity Datasets.
+In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics (ACL), Short Papers, Beijing, China, July 27-29, 2015.</li>
 </ol>